shahidfoy/Database/HW6/README.txt

 Getting started:
 =========================
-This database project was made using the Wapp stack. if you would like to run this project on your local computer download the wapp stack here: https://bitnami.com/stack/wapp
+This database project was made using the Wapp stack. if you would like to run this project on your local Windows computer download the wapp stack here: https://bitnami.com/stack/wapp

 If you are using linux you can use: